mcknasty/D3-demo.io/README.md

 This is a class I took on D3.js.
-It was a great refesher and I learned some new topics.
-The instructor actually provided some of the framework, but as excercise we were to build out charts.
-There are two more I need to complete for homework.
+It was a great refresher and I learned some new topics.
+The instructor actually provided some of the framework, but as exercise we were to build out charts.

+To see a live demo, visit [this link](https://mcknasty.github.io/D3-demo.io/)

 # D3 Workshop - Analytics Dashboard